rust-lang/rust/text/0000-process-exit.md

 [win]: https://msdn.microsoft.com/en-us/library/windows/desktop/ms682658%28v=vs.85%29.aspx

-This function is also not marked `unsafe`, despite the risk of leaking allocated resources (e.g. destructor smany not be run).
+This function is also not marked `unsafe`, despite the risk of leaking allocated resources (e.g. destructors may not be run).
 It is already possible to safely create memory leaks in Rust, however, (with `Rc` + `RefCell`), so this is not considered a strong enough threshold to mark the function as `unsafe`.